More airlines ground Boeing MAX 8 amid global probe into Ethiopia crash

-Britain joined a growing number of countries grounding a new Boeing plane involved in the Ethiopian Airlines disaster as a global team of investigators began picking through the rural crash site on Tuesday.
+Britain and Germany on Tuesday joined a rapidly growing number of countries grounding or closing airspace to a new Boeing plane involved in the Ethiopian Airlines disaster as a global team of investigators began looking for parallels with a similar crash just five months ago.

-Norwegian Air Shuttle also grounded its Boeing 737 Max 8 aircraft on recommendation from European aviation authorities after Sunday's Ethiopian Airlines crash.

-Tomas Hesthammer, the low-cost carrier's acting chief operating officer, says that "the safety and security of our customers and colleagues will never be compromised, and once author

-Some airlines cited worried customers for grounding the Boeing 737 Max 8, as experts chased details on why the plane crashed shortly after takeoff Sunday, killing all 157 on board.
+Pressure grew on the United States to take action over the Boeing 737 Max 8 as Asian, Middle Eastern and then European nations and carriers gave in to concerns.
+Some cited customers frightened by the sight of Sunday's crash in clear weather that killed all 157 people on board.

-Ethiopian Airlines had issued no new updates on the crash as of late afternoon as families around the world waited for answers.
+Ethiopian Airlines had issued no new updates on the crash as of the evening as 35 countries that lost citizens waited for answers.
 Some insights into the disaster and its cause could take months, aviation experts said.

-Oman and South Korean airline Eastar Jet also were the latest to halt use of the Boeing 373 Max 8.
+Oman, Norwegian Air Shuttle and South Korean airline Eastar Jet were among the latest to halt use of the Boeing model.
 Malaysia, Australia and Singapore suspended all flights into or out of their countries.

-The U.S.-based Boeing, however, has said it has no reason to pull the popular aircraft from the skies, and it does not intend to issue new recommendations about the aircraft to customers.
+The U.S.-based Boeing, however, says it has no reason to pull the popular aircraft from the skies.
+It does not intend to issue new recommendations about the aircraft to customers.
 Its technical team joined American, Israeli, United Arab Emirates, Kenyan and other aviation experts in the investigation led by Ethiopian authorities.

+"We understand that regulatory agencies and customers have made decisions that they believe are most appropriate for their home markets.
+We’ll continue to engage with them to ensure they have the information needed to have confidence in operating their fleets," Boeing said in a statement released Tuesday.

-The U.S. Federal Aviation Administration said it expects Boeing will soon complete improvements to an automated anti-stall system suspected of contributing to the deadly crash of another new Boeing 737 Max 8 in October, and update training requirements and related flight crew manuals.
+The Federal Aviation Administration said it expects Boeing will soon complete improvements to an automated anti-stall system suspected of contributing to the deadly crash of another new Boeing 737 Max 8 in October.

-Safety experts have cautioned against drawing too many comparisons too soon with that Lion Air crash of the same model that killed 189 people in Indonesia.
+Safety experts cautioned against drawing too many comparisons too soon with that Lion Air crash in Indonesia that killed 189 people.

+Even President Donald Trump weighed in, tweeting that additional "complexity creates danger" in modern aircraft and hinders pilots from making "split second decisions" to ensure passengers' safety.

+He did not specifically mention the crashes but said that "I don't know about you, but I don't want Albert Einstein to be my pilot."

-The Ethiopian Airlines plane crashed in clear weather six minutes after taking off for Nairobi.
+The Ethiopian Airlines plane crashed six minutes after taking off for Nairobi.

 A pilot who saw the crash site minutes after the disaster told the AP the plane appeared to have "slid directly into the ground."